Frans-Willem/CsrSpiDrivers/README.md

 This is USB SPI programmer for CSR BlueCore chips, based on FTDI FT232R USB to UART converter chip.
 Programmer hardware can be made using simple FT232RL breakout board, or built as a dedicated programmer using included schematic.
-Programmer driver works by replacing SPI LPT programmer driver, spilpt.dll, in CSR applications and is currently ported to Linux/Wine and Windows.
+Programmer driver works by replacing USB SPI programmer driver, usbspi.dll, in CSR applications and is currently ported to Linux/Wine and Windows.

 Project home page: <https://github.com/lorf/csr-spi-ftdi>.